Frequently asked questions

 - New Zealand Government Goods & Services Tax - 15% (G.S.T.)

-- Our quality customer care service 24/7 regarding any questions or concerns while in N.Z.
+- Our quality customer care service 24/7 with a Freephone 0800 number while in N.Z.

 - All fees payable to the New Zealand Department of Conservation, National Parks, World Heritage sites etc

 - We include in all Real New Zealand Tours a "Meet and Greet" service for all our valued visitors, so on arrival and departure from the airport, we will take good care of you